wangyibin/CPhasing/docs/en/tutorials/porec/porec_tetraploid_hifiasm_hap_aware.md

 h4   h4tg000001l
 ```

-> Tip: In hap-aware mode, `-fc first.clusters.txt` is the key input that encodes haplotype priors.
+> Tip: In hap-aware mode, `-fc haps.clusters.txt` is the key input that encodes haplotype priors.

 ---

-## 3. Run C-Phasing (Hi-C + hapaware)
+## 4. Run C-Phasing (Pore-C + hapaware)

-Run the main pipeline with Hi-C read pairs and `--mode hapaware`.
+Run the main pipeline with original Pore-C reads and `--mode hapaware`.
+Here we scaffold a tetraploid with a basic chromosome number of 12 ($2n = 4x = 48$, so `-n 4:12`):

 ```bash
 cphasing pipeline \